色界吧 is committed to the safety and well-being of every member of the 色界吧 community.

 Since its inception in 1988, MPAC has worked diligently to foster a vibrant Muslim American identity and to represent the interests of Muslim Americans to decision makers in government agencies, media outlets, interfaith circles and Hollywood studios.

-Organized by Jewish Voice for Peace, the Network Against Islamophobia (NAI) strives to be visible, take strong action against Islamophobia and anti-Arab racism. and to stand together with Muslim communities and all those targeted.
+Strives to be visible, take strong action against Islamophobia and anti-Arab racism and to stand together with Muslim communities and all those targeted.

 General Civil Liberties